-If you have a caravan of bigger trailer you can leave it in Halls Creek, Warmun Roadhouse or Bungle Bungle Caravan Park.
+If you have a caravan or bigger trailer you can leave it in Halls Creek, Warmun Roadhouse, or Bungle Bungle Caravan Park.

 Camping is the best option to explore Purnululu National Park.
 It is cheap so you can stay longer as some walks are quite long.
 There are two campgrounds; one on the north – Kurrajong and one on the south – Walardi.
 Fires are prohibited in the park.

-Located 12 km south from Visitors Centre.
+Located 12 km south of Visitors Centre.
 Suitable for 4WD camper trailers and tents.
 Located close to Echidna Chasm and Mini Palm Gorge.
 GPS position: 17 23 20 S 128 19 50 E

 Caters for 70 vehicles.
-Kurrajong has been converted to only non-generators site.
+Kurrajong has been converted to only a non-generators site.

-Located 7 km north from Visitors Centre.
+Located 7 km north of Visitors Centre.
 Suitable for 4WD camper trailers and tents.
 Located close to Echidna Chasm and Mini palm Gorge.
 GPS position: 17 31 16 S 128 18 02 E